Why the 4% rule doesn鈥檛 work for everybody

 Here are a few reasons that plan might not be a perfect fit for you:

-• You might not want to spend all your money 鈥 your goals could include leaving a legacy for children or charities, for example.
+- You might not want to spend all your money鈥攜our goals could include leaving a legacy for children or charities, for example.

 A shorter retirement can mean a withdrawal rate of more than 4% is appropriate.
 A longer one likely means less.
-Your planner can help modify your withdrawal plan to account for factors like these.
+This is why embracing an adaptable 4 percent rule can be the right approach.
+Your planner can help modify your withdrawal plan to account for factors like these, tailoring your retirement withdrawal strategy to your unique circumstances.

 Your ability to safely withdraw, say, an inflation-adjusted $40,000 from a $1 million portfolio doesn鈥檛 mean it鈥檚 what you can plan to spend.
 Here are two reasons why they aren鈥檛 the same thing: